Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Method

 \subsection{Forward Optimization with Relative Reward}

 For synthetic paired data, we adopt a directly injected noise optimization strategy.
 For forward processes, instead of performing full diffusion sampling, we inject predefined gaussian noise into clean high-resolution images at a randomly selected timestep.
-Given a clean high-resolution image $x_0$, the low-resolution image $y$, and the forward diffusion process injects gaussian noise at timestep $t$ as Equ.~\ref{equ:forward}, then initialize model with a pre-trained conditional denoising network $\epsilon_\theta(x_t,t\mid y)$.
+Given a clean high-resolution image $x_0$ and its corresponding low-resolution image $y$, with the forward diffusion process injecting gaussian noise at timestep $t$ as defined in Eq.~\ref{equ:forward}, the model is initialized using a pre-trained conditional denoising network $\epsilon_\theta(x_t, t \mid y)$.
 Instead of performing multi-step reverse diffusion, we reconstruct $x_0$ using a closed-form single-step interpolation:

 This formulation eliminates the need to backpropagate through long diffusion chains, significantly stabilizing reward optimization.
 Moreover, it enables flexible control over reward feedback at arbitrary timesteps, allowing the model to learn timestep-aware behaviors under reward supervision.